Dvlv/BoxBuddy/README.md

 - [ ] Move .desktop parsing to all in c++
 - [ ] Move data to XDG_DATA_DIR
 - [ ] Install script
+- [ ] which check needs to also check result not empty
+- [ ] cache installed apps
+- [ ] see about positioning installed apps popup over parent

 - [x] Background worker + message while loading apps
 - [x] background worker for Run in manage